LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/WatsonAssistant.md

 Once the "Pause" is selected the form will ask you to provide the duration (unit is in milliseconds).
 This allows the conversation to be paused for the amount of time defined in "Duration" field.
 Moreover, If you want to show user a indication of typing you can select choose that with Typing Indicator radio box. (example filled form is shown in Figure 2.6).
 This will show a indication like "Agent is typing..." for the amount of time of delay that is set in "Duration".

 **Note:** using the delay as a single/sole response from the bot to the consumer, is effectively a ‘no response’ action.
-Using this, allows the bot to receive a consumer message without responding to the consumer.
+Using this allows the bot to receive a consumer message without responding to the consumer.

 <img class="fancyimage" style="width:850px" src="img/watsonassistant/Pause-Fields-Response.png">